-1st Check: In late April you will receive a check from the Association for fees collected to date, which include class fees and meals planned by the class.
-(Any monies owed to the Alumnae Association (e.g. parade signs ordered) will have already been subtracted.)
+ist Check: In late April you will receive a check from the Association for class fees collected to date.
+Any money owed to the Alumnae Association (e.g. parade signs ordered) will have already been subtracted.

-2nd Check: As soon as the Alumnae Association has finalized registration, a final check or bill will be sent directly to the class.
-All class socials and meals will be billed directly to the class by the college.
+and Check: As soon as the Alumnae Association has finalized registration, a final check or bill will be sent directly to the class.
+Any class socials will be billed directly to the class by the College.
 This typically happens by the end of June.